Sir-Jude/Distriflask/README.md

 ### 3.1.2.
 The list of Users
 Click on "**Users**" to see the list of Users.
 They are essentially divided in two main groups:
 - the employees hired by the company
-- the customers
+- the students

 In the first, only those who have been assigend the role of "administrator" can see the pages with the list of Users and Devices.

-The difference with the second group is that these Users have bought a device (used as their username) and a software package, which can be downloaded from the website.
+The difference with the second group is that these Users have bought a device (used as their username) and a exercise, which can be downloaded from the website.

 <a id="user_create"></a>
 ### 3.1.3.
 Create a new User